|

 Textile - Wikipedia

-Textile is an umbrella term that includes various fiber-based materials, including fibers, yarns, filaments, threads, different fabric types, etc.
+Textile is an umbrella term that includes various fibre-based materials, including fibres, yarns, filaments, threads, and different types of fabric.

 Textile | Description, Industry, Types, & Facts | Britannica